 How to Attract Nuthatches

 The key to attracting any bird is to meet the bird's basic needs for food, water, shelter, and nesting sites.
-Backyard birders can easily do this for nuthatches when they consider these birds' specific needs.
+Backyard birders can easily do this for nuthatches by providing for the birds' specific needs:

-- Food: Nuthatches are primarily insectivorous, but they will easily visit bird feeders for nuts, sunflower seeds, mealworms, suet and peanut butter, particularly in fall and winter.
-Learn how to offer suet to backyard birds and add peanut feeders to the buffet, and nuthatches will happily become regular guests.
+- Food: Nuthatches are primarily insectivorous, but they will easily visit bird feeders for nuts, sunflower seeds, mealworms, suet, and peanut butter, particularly in fall and winter.
+If you learn how to offer suet to backyard birds and add peanut feeders to the buffet, nuthatches will happily become regular guests.
 Growing sunflowers or adding trees that provide natural nuts such as acorns, hazelnuts, beechnuts or hickory nuts is a great way to offer natural food sources for these birds as well.
 Evergreen trees are a nuthatch favorite for their seeds, and minimizing insecticides ensures a ready supply of protein-rich insects for the birds to eat.

-- Nesting Sites: Watching a pair of nuthatches raise their brood of tiny chicks is a treat, and providing good nesting sites can tempt these cavity-nesting birds to become permanent residents.
+- Nesting sites: Watching a pair of nuthatches raise their brood of tiny chicks is a treat, and providing good nesting sites can tempt these cavity-nesting birds to become permanent residents.
 Birders who take steps to attract woodpeckers may find nuthatches moving into old woodpecker holes, so older trees and hollow snags should be left intact.
-Nuthatches will also live in bird houses if the entrance hole and overall bird house dimensions are favorable.
+Nuthatches will also sometimes take up residence in bird houses if the entrance hole and overall bird house dimensions are favorable.
 The box should be placed on a tree trunk high enough to help the birds feel secure, but it should also be protected from predators so the birds are not in danger.
-Providing nesting materials such as pet fur, fine grass or shredded bark and leaves can also convince nuthatches to stay nearby.
+Providing nesting materials such as pet fur, fine grass, or shredded bark and leaves can also convince nuthatches to stay nearby.

 More Tips for Attracting Nuthatches

-- Minimizing or eliminating insecticide, pesticide and other outdoor chemical use to promote more abundant food for the birds.
+- Minimize or eliminate the use of insecticides, pesticides, and other outdoor chemical use to promote more abundant food for the birds.

-- Planting nut-bearing trees or shrubs and keeping mature trees intact with minimal pruning to provide the best food and habitat.
+- Plant nut-bearing trees or shrubs and keep mature trees intact with minimal pruning to provide the best food and habitat.

-- Smearing soft suet or peanut butter on tree trunks for easy, convenient nuthatch feeding.
-Attaching suet feeders directly to the tree trunk can also encourage nuthatch visits.
+- Smear soft suet or peanut butter on tree trunks for easy, convenient nuthatch feeding.
+Attaching suet feeders directly to tree trunks can also encourage nuthatch visits.

-- Leaving dead trees intact as food sources, shelter and nesting sites.
-A messy landscape is a more bird-friendly one, especially for sometimes shy birds like nuthatches.
+- Leave dead trees intact as food sources, shelter and nesting sites.
+A messy landscape is a more bird-friendly one, especially for sometimes shy birds such as nuthatches.

-- Watching flocks of other small birds such as chickadees, tits, creepers and small woodpeckers.
-Nuthatches often join these types of birds in winter and will stay with the mixed flock while foraging, so they may be in the yard already but going unnoticed in the group.
+- Watch flocks of other small birds, such as chickadees, tits, creepers, and small woodpeckers.
+Nuthatches often join these types of birds in winter and will stay with the mixed flock while foraging.
+They may be in the yard already but go unnoticed in the group.